 Steve Shlisky grew up the Bay Area cities of Napa, Cupertino and Saratoga.
-At the age of twelve he shot and edited his first feature.
-After a brief stint in Southern California, Shlisky returned to the Bay Area to accept a job at KNTV in their mailroom and film departments.
-Currently he is a fulltime local programming producer/editor at KTVU and co-chairs Laney College’s Media Communications Department where he also lectures.
-He has produced and edited programs including the last 19 years of The Chinese New Year’s Parade, all 8 years of Legends of the Bay, My 20th Century, Our Town and The Great American Toy Test.
-A 12-time Emmy® award recipient, Shlisky has received six RTNDA awards, AP’s Mark Twain Award, seven Tellys, seven Joey Awards, plus numerous other honors for producing, editing and writing.
-Shlisky has also produced videos for Maddie’s Fund, Hopalong Animal Rescue, InterPeace Global, and Opera Foundation.
-A mentor to many students, he chairs NATAS’ Education Committee, is a member of the Awards Committee, Alternate Trustee and the recipient of the Governors’ Service Medallion for Distinguished Service.
-Shlisky has a master’s degree from San Francisco’s State University’s BECA Department.
+At the age of twelve he shot and edited his first feature, a crazy sci-fi yarn about a mad scientist ho turns himself into a spider.
+After graduating from San Jose State University with a degree in Film,he briefly did production worked in Southern California, Shlisky returned to the Bay Area to accept a job at KNTV in their mailroom and film departments.
+For nearly 40 years he worked fulltime in the local programming department as a producer/editor at KTVU.
+He retired from that position in 2019.
+Presently he lectures and co-chairs in Laney College’s Media Communications Department.
+He has produced and edited programs including the last 23 years of The Chinese New Year’s Parade, all 8 years of Legends of the Bay, My 20th Century, Our Town and The Great American Toy Test.
+A 14-time Emmy® award recipient, Shlisky has received six RTNDA awards, AP’s Mark Twain Award, seven Tellys, seven Joey Awards, plus numerous other honors for producing, editing and writing.
+Shlisky has also produced and/or editied videos for Maddie’s Fund, Hopalong Animal Rescue, InterPeace Global, the Stockton Symphony, and Opera Foundation.
+A former chair NATAS’ Education Committee, former National Trustee, and the most recent Chapter past president.
+He is now the chair of the Chapter’s Program & Activities Committee, Shlisky has a master’s degree from San Francisco’s State University’s BECA Department.

 Steve Shlisky Governors’ Citation 2021 – Click to view presentation